Yashrane25/PromptGPT/README.md

 # PromptGPT 🤖

-PromptGPT is an AI powered chatbot web application built to help users interact with large language models (LLMs) in a structured and user friendly way.
+PromptGPT is an AI powered chatbot web application built to help users interact with large language models (LLMs) like **LLaMA 3.1 8B Instruct** in a structured and user friendly way.
 The platform allows users to chat, view model responses in an organized format and manage their conversation history seamlessly.

-PromptGPT is built as a full stack web application using React.js, TypeScript, Node.js, Express and JWT based authentication, following industry level practices for security, state management and API integration.
+PromptGPT is built as a full stack web application using React.js, Node.js, Express and JWT based authentication, following industry level practices for security, state management and API integration.

 **Live Demo:** [Click here to view PromptGPT](https://promptgpt-frontend.onrender.com/#/chat)